quirky14-dev/HiveSync/phases/Phase_K_Security_Rules.md

   * project_id
   * platform
   * tier
-  * allowed devices
+  * screen_ids (one or multiple)
+  * session_id (used for sandbox event logging)

 * Never stored in plaintext in DB
 * Never logged fully

-Devices use tokens ONLY to fetch artifacts.
+Devices use preview tokens ONLY to fetch Layout JSON + assets and to send sandbox preview events to the backend.

 ---